virtuozzo/cloudscripting-docs/docs/creating-manifest/handling-custom-responses.md

 <center>![success](/img/successResponse.jpg)</center>

 The *info*, *error* and *warning* pop-up windows emerge as a result of failed installation.
-The manifest installation is finished immediately when any action returns the negative result code or code predefined in the *responses* block.
-Therefore, the installation process is marked by the red cross like in the picture below.
+The manifest installation is finished immediately, if any action returns the negative result code or code predefined in the *responses* block.
+Thus, the installation process is marked by the red cross like in the picture below.

 <center>![success](/img/redCross.jpg)</center>